He who has two women loses his soul. He who has two houses loses his mind

 one of Rohmer's most sophisticated and complex heroines, played with an unusual mix of

-The film also features a pleasing performance from Fabrice Luchini, whose unceasing intellectual
+The film also features a pleasing turn from the irrepressible Fabrice Luchini, whose unceasing intellectual

 and director Roger Vadim.

 Compared with most of Rohmer's other films, certainly those in the Comédies